seeren/container/README.md

 ## Container Usage

 #### `Seeren\Container\Container`
-Container need a resolver and a cache at construction, the resolver is a factory like whereas the cache manage persistence.
+The container need a resolver and a cache at construction.
 In this configuration, resolved objects can be shared with all application components.
-Custom container choosing type hinting or documentation resolver
+You can customize the container choosing a resolver at construction
 ```php
 $container = new Container(
     new TypeHintingResolver(),